morrownr/8821au-20210708/README.md

 A file called `8821au.conf` will be installed in `/etc/modprobe.d` by default.

-Note: The installation script from the section above will prompt you to edit the options before rebooting.
+Note: Step 9 of the installation script will prompt you to edit the options before rebooting.

 Location: `/etc/modprobe.d/8821au.conf`